Absolute value measurement of ion-scale turbulence by two-dimensional phase contrast imaging in Large Helical Device: Introduction

-Electron density fluctuation is a particularly important turbulence because it contributes to both transport types.
-Moreover, it is relatively easy to measure, thus, various diagnostic devices have been developed and installed\cite{brower1987spectrum, tokuzawa2021w, nakano2007reconstruction, fonck1990plasma, tokuzawa2012microwave, tanaka2008two}.
-Phase contrast imaging (PCI) is a promising technique to measure ion-scale electron density fluctuations and has been installed in many high-temperature plasma devices \cite{tanaka2008two,weisen1988turbulent, coda1992phase, tanaka1993characteristics, tanaka2003phase, lin2009studies, edlund2018overview}.
-Most importantly, it can obtain space-time spectrum of fluctuations using a two-dimensional detector and magnetic shear method\cite{tanaka2008density, michael2008measurements}.
-This system is called two-dimensional phase contrast imaging (2D-PCI) and is operated in the large helical device (LHD).
-As described above, analysis methods have been sufficiently established to evaluate the turbulence profiles as well as an absolute measurement of the wavenumber.
-However, a method for the absolute measurement of amplitude has not been well established.
+Electron density fluctuation is a particularly important turbulence because it contributes to both transport channels.
+Moreover, it is relatively easy to measure, thus, various diagnostic techniques have been developed and installed to the high-temperature plasma devices\cite{brower1987spectrum, tokuzawa2021w, nakano2007reconstruction, fonck1990plasma, tokuzawa2012microwave, tanaka2008two}.
+Phase contrast imaging (PCI) is an established technique to measure ion-scale electron density fluctuations\cite{tanaka2008two,weisen1988turbulent, coda1992phase, tanaka1993characteristics, tanaka2003phase, lin2009studies, edlund2018overview} and its space-time spectrum can be obtained employing a two-dimensional detector and magnetic shear method\cite{tanaka2008density, michael2008measurements}.
+The latter system is called two-dimensional phase contrast imaging (2D-PCI) and is in operation on the large helical device (LHD)\cite{tanaka2008density, michael2008measurements}.
+Analysis methods of 2D-PCI to evaluate turbulence profile shape and absolute wave number have been established\cite{tanaka2008density, michael2008measurements}, while a method for the absolute measurement of amplitude has not been well established.
 This is because the mercury cadmium tellurium (MCT) detector has nonlinear input-output (IO) characteristics, making absolute measurement of amplitude difficult.
-Establishing an absolute measurement method for turbulence amplitude will enable comparison of the turbulence characteristics via simulations as well as comparisons between high-temperature plasma devices, which will greatly contribute to further understanding turbulence-driven transport.
-Recently, two evaluation methods have been proposed.
-Z. Huang et al. proposed a method to acquire only the AC component, which is the scattered light due to turbulence, and estimate its absolute value by comparing it with known sound wave measurements\cite{huang2021wendelstein}.
-On the other hand, we proposed a method to calibrate the detected AC and DC components (scattered and nonscattered light caused by turbulence) using the sensitivity curve of the detector and calculate absolute values\cite{kinoshita2020determination}.
-In a previous study, our proposed method was applied to a bench-top experiment, which confirmed that the fluctuation amplitudes evaluated by PCI were consistent with the interferometer measurements\cite{kinoshita2020determination}.
+Establishing an absolute measurement method for turbulence amplitude will enable comparisons of the turbulence characteristics via simulations as well as comparisons between high-temperature plasma devices, which will greatly contribute to further understanding turbulence-driven transport.